-- Meet individual children's sleep and rest time needs as required throughout the day. - Plan quiet experiences for children who do not require a sleep. - Utilise information that has been supplied by the families. - Create an atmosphere that allows each child to relax and unwind. - Follow the routines from home based on the staff's assessment of their needs. - Ensure ventilation and lighting in sleep areas is appropriate to ensure comfort and safety for children and staff, with a comfortable sleeping temperature. - Children under 2, sleeping in cots, should be checked every 15 minutes for breathing, colour and position.
-This should be recorded on the sleep chart. - An educator should remain with children sleeping on mats in the over & under 2 sections and will monitor all sleeping children. - Remove shoes, hooded jumpers, bibs, jewellery, and loose clothing. - In the Over 2's children will be given space and opportunity to rest or sleep each day after lunch.
+- Meet individual children's sleep and rest time needs as required throughout the day. - Plan quiet experiences for children who do not require a sleep. - Utilise information that has been supplied by the families. - Create an atmosphere that allows each child to relax and unwind. - Follow the routines from home based on the staff's assessment of their needs. - Ensure ventilation and lighting in sleep areas is appropriate to ensure comfort and safety for children and staff, with a comfortable sleeping temperature. - Children under 2, sleeping in cots, should be checked every 10 minutes for breathing, colour and position.
+This should be recorded on the sleep chart.
+A timer should be used to alert the staff for the 10 minute check. - An educator should remain with children sleeping on mats in the over & under 2 sections and will monitor all sleeping children. - Remove shoes, hooded jumpers, bibs, jewellery, and loose clothing. - In the Over 2's children will be given space and opportunity to rest or sleep each day after lunch. - The mattresses should be sanitised after taking the sheets off and stored appropriately.
+The sheets will be stored in sleep bags.